nimbix/k8s-rdma-device-plugin/README.md

             path: /var/lib/kubelet/device-plugins
 ```

-This will require a matching Pod template for leveraging the RDMA plugin as an example:
+This will require a Pod template with correct arch (if ppc64le is desired) for leveraging the RDMA plugin as an example:

 ```yaml
 apiVersion: v1